99.9%

 record but did not qualify for the Stanley Cup

+playoffs.
 The Cardinals have also

 missed the playoffs the last two seasons.
 The team